The Gordon Sturtridge Football League

 Welcome to GSL

-For more than 65 years the Gordon Sturtridge Football League, GSL, has been a cornerstone of North Shore community sports.
+Started in 1956, the Gordon Sturtridge Football League, GSL, has been a cornerstone of North Shore community sports.

 Our dedicated coaches and volunteers who run the league and association who come back year after year, even after their children have finished playing, are what exemplifies the spirit of the GSL.